 Whatever you choose to do to celebrate Thanksgiving in San Diego 2019, remember to treasure the time with family and friends.

 We listed just a few fun suggestions for things to do in November.
-Of course, there are plenty of other activities to help fill your plans.
+Of course, there are plenty of other activities to help fill your itinerary.

-Regular admission to a number of these San Diego attractions are included on the Go San Diego pass.
+Regular admission to a number of these San Diego attractions is included on the Go San Diego pass.